McMartin preschool trial

-The McMartin preschool trial was a day care sexual abuse case in the 1980s, prosecuted by the Los Angeles District Attorney Ira Reiner.
-Members of the McMartin family, who operated a preschool in Manhattan Beach, California, were falsely charged with hundreds of acts of sexual abuse of children in their care.
-Accusations, bizarre and some even physically impossible, were made in 1983; nevertheless arrests and the pretrial investigation took place from 1984 to 1987, and trials ran from 1987 to 1990.
+The McMartin preschool trial was a day care sexual abuse case in the 1980s, prosecuted by the Los Angeles District Attorney, Ira Reiner.
+Members of the McMartin family, who operated a preschool in Manhattan Beach, California, were charged with hundreds of acts of sexual abuse of children in their care.
+Accusations were made in 1983, with arrests and the pretrial investigation taking place from 1984 to 1987, and trials running from 1987 to 1990.
 The case lasted seven years but resulted in no convictions, and all charges were dropped in 1990.
 By the case's end, it had become the longest and most expensive series of criminal trials in American history.
-The case was part of day-care sex-abuse hysteria, a moral panic over alleged Satanic ritual abuse in the 1980s and early 1990s.

 Initial allegations

-In 1983, Judy Johnson, mother of one of the Manhattan Beach, California, preschool's young students, reported to the police that her son had been sodomized by her estranged husband and also by McMartin teacher Ray Buckey.
-Ray Buckey was the grandson of school founder Virginia McMartin and son of administrator Peggy McMartin Buckey.
+In 1983, Judy Johnson, mother of one of the preschool's young students, reported to the police that her son had been sodomized by her estranged husband and also by McMartin teacher Ray Buckey.
+Buckey was the grandson of school founder Virginia McMartin and son of administrator Peggy McMartin Buckey.
 Johnson's belief that her son had been abused began when her son had painful bowel movements.
 What happened next is still disputed.
 Some sources state that at that time, Johnson's son denied her suggestion that his preschool teachers had molested him, whereas others say he confirmed the abuse.

-In addition, Johnson also made several more accusations, including that people at the daycare had sexual encounters with animals, that "Peggy drilled a child under the arms" and "Ray flew in the air."
-Ray Buckey was questioned, but was not prosecuted due to lack of evidence.
-The police then sent a form letter to about 200 parents of students at the McMartin school, stating that their children might have been abused, and asking the parents to question their children.
+Johnson also made several more accusations, including that people at the daycare had sexual encounters with animals, that "Peggy drilled a child under the arms", and "Ray flew in the air."
+Buckey was questioned, but was not prosecuted due to lack of evidence.
+The police then sent a form letter to about 200 parents of students at the McMartin school, stating that their children might have been abused and asking the parents to question their children.
 The text of the letter read: